Rastrick: Sport

 The cricket club in Rastrick, Rastrick Cricket Club, is found next to Round Hill, the highest point in Rastrick.
 Round Hill is a popular playing area for children in the area.
 A second cricket club, Badger Hill Cricket Club, formerly New Road Cricket Club, played on the field off New Hey Road.

 Rastrick Bowling Club is situated at the bottom of Toothill Bank which has many local bowling teams and entertainment nights, and is also a good venue for parties.
 Rastrick Constitutional Club (also known as Top Club) has been situated on Church Street since 1886 and is known for its snooker teams.

 Notable people

-Rastrick was the birthplace of religious writer Margaret Barber who wrote under the pseudonym Michael Fairless, and the eccentric inventor Wilf Lunn.
+Rastrick was the birthplace of religious writer Margaret Barber who wrote under the pseudonym Michael Fairless, and of the eccentric inventor Wilf Lunn.

 Acclaimed travel writer, photographer, and adventure motorcyclist Christopher Paul Baker attended Rastrick Grammar School (1966–73).

+1997 winner of the Nobel Prize in Chemistry, John Ernest Walker (born 1941), also attended Rastrick Grammar School (1952–59).